Martyn Finlay: Political career

-Martyn Finlay stood unsuccessfully for Remuera in 1943.
+Finlay stood unsuccessfully for Remuera in 1943.
 He then represented the North Shore electorate from 1946 to 1949, when he was defeated.
 Finlay frequently challenged Prime Minister Peter Fraser in caucus over issues such as compulsory military training, earning him the ire of the party establishment.
 After his defeat neither Fraser nor his successor as leader Walter Nash gave Finlay any assistance in returning to parliament because of his rebelliousness.
 He stood for the Labour nomination at the 1953 Onehunga by-election but lost out to the comparatively inexperienced candidate Hugh Watt.
 In later years Finlay frequently described himself and fellow Labour MP Warren Freer as the "only remnants" of the first Labour government, a government of whose record he was proud of stating "It was a government of very practical talents.
 If they saw people hungry, they knew hunger came from malnutrition and that malnutrition came from lack of money, in turn due to lack of a job.
 They knew nothing of such concepts as level playing fields.
 And they did not have the help of economists."
 Despite his disagreements with Fraser, he spoke fondly of him when reminiscing.
 In 1977 he said Fraser was a statesman of the highest order whose qualities few New Zealanders fully appreciated.

 Between his spells in parliament he was Vice-President of the Labour Party from 1955 to 1960 and subsequently President from 1960 to 1964.
-From 1957 to 1960 he was a director of Tasman Empire Airways.
+From 1957 to 1960 he was a director of Tasman Empire Airways Limited (TEAL).